francozanek29/product-review-microservices/README.md

     3. **Status Code 500** This mean some error happened during the execution of the request.
 In this case the response will be something like this:
         ![image](https://user-images.githubusercontent.com/69249556/222307754-7d7d535a-bbee-4523-87fe-9a79f0aa6f8e.png)

      e.
-Delete: /review/:review_product_id  Will delet an specific review.
+PUT: /review/:review_product_id  Will update an specific review.
 In this case an authorization is needed (the Authorization process will be described in the section below).
+Also for this case, a body should be sent as a JSON object and the properties should be:
+          --> "review_product_username" : string
+          --> "review_product_product_id": string
+          --> "review_product_title": string
+          --> "review_product_description" : string
+          --> "review_product_score": number

      The responses for this endpoint will be related to the possible status codes that are returned:

     1. **Status Code 200** This mean the request was executed succesfully and the response will be:
      ![image](https://user-images.githubusercontent.com/69249556/222311677-63cad4ba-ea05-4598-a7ff-2e92047a56c4.png)